-The Microsoft Visual C++ precompiled header that will be used when compiling object files.
+A node for the Microsoft Visual C++ precompiled header that will be used when compiling object files.
 This variable is ignored by tools other than Microsoft Visual C++.
-When this variable is defined SCons will add options to the compiler command line to cause it to use the precompiled header, and will also set up the dependencies for the PCH file.
-Example:
+When this variable is defined, SCons will add options to the compiler command line to cause it to use the precompiled header, and will also set up the dependencies for the PCH file.
+Examples:

+'''

 env['PCH'] = File('StdAfx.pch')

+env['PCH'] = env.PCH('pch.cc')[0]

+'''